sdvdxl/influxdb.com/content/docs/v0.9/query_language/schema_exploration.md

 This document uses the same sample data as the [Data Exploration](../query_language/data_exploration.html) page.
 Note that some of the measurements and data in the database are fictional - they're meant to make the next sections more explanatory and (hopefully) more interesting.
 The next sections will get you acquainted with the schema of the sample data in the `NOAA_water_database` database.

+If you’d like to follow along with the queries in this document, see [Sample Data](../sample_data/data_download.html) for how to download and write the data to InfluxDB.

 ## See all databases with `SHOW DATABASES`
 Get a list of all the databases in your system by entering:
 ```sql